callummmurray/Diptych/README.md

 # Diptych
-String quartet exploring information representation and its impact on artistic creation
+String quartet exploring information representation and its impact on artistic creation, built using Python